ashinkarov/i3-extras/README.md

 i3-extras
 =========

-I am a big fan of [i3 window manage](ihttp://www.i3wm.org/) -- it is fast, it has minimalistic design, and if you add couple of simple tools and scripts it really replaces any complex desktop environment.
-The main purpose of this repository is to gather such tools and share it with other i3 users.
+I am a big fan of [i3 window manager](http://www.i3wm.org/) -- it is fast, it has a minimalistic design, and if you add a couple of simple tools and scripts it really replaces complex desktop environments.
+The main purpose of this repository is to gather such a tools and share it with other i3 users.

 Also, Michael has very strong opinions about the amount of features and functions that i3 should have.
-Well, that's his baby, however I do not share that strictness.
-Having said that, I would also like to have a collection of patches which work, but which will be never merged due to political reasons.
+Well, that's his baby, however, I do not share that strictness.
+Having said that, I would also like to have a collection of patches which work, but which will be never merged due to the ideological reasons.

 Further down I will describe the extras that I am using right now, and I hope to get some more stuff from you guys!